bhaidar/bhaidar.github.io/_posts/2018-09-10-create-aspnet-core-app-with-dotnet-cli-push-to-azure-portal-using-git.md

   path: "/assets/2018-08-22-p1/windowsazure.jpg"
 ---

-In [Part I](https://www.bilalhaidar.com/2018/09/create-a-web-app-on-the-windows-azure-portal) of this series on creating and hosting an ASP.NET Core app on Azure, you've learned how to create a Web App container using the Azure Portal.
+In [Part I](https://www.bilalhaidar.com/2018/09/create-a-web-app-on-the-windows-azure-portal) of this series on creating and hosting an ASP.NET Core app on Azure, you've learnt how to create a Web App container using the Azure Portal.

-In this article, I will take through the process of creating an ASP.NET Core app using the .NET Command-line Interface tools.
-Also, you will learn how to publish your Web app to Azure using Git.
+This article, will take you through the process of creating an ASP.NET Core app using the .NET Command-line Interface tools.
+You will also learn how to publish your Web app to Azure using Git.

 ## Prerequisites
 Assuming you are familiar with ASP.NET Core and Git we can proceed.
 If not, I recommend the official documentation for both ASP.NET Core and Git.